 BLAUWE HOEF AT BERGEIJK

 The Blauwe Hoef at Bergeijk knew the effects of climate change.
-During big rainfalls the whole street used to be flooded and drain covers flew into the air.
+During big rainfalls the whole street used to be flooded and drain covers flew into the air because the sewege system could not handle the excessive amount of water.
 As part of the technical solution, the municipality has set non-return valves, but they also wanted to actively involve the residents in the management of (urban) water.
 To resolve these questions, Rain(a)Ways help was asked.

 The residents were getting involved into the design-process by a workshop.
 A maquette made by Fien gave a clear visual of the street.
 This way the citizens could easily visualize the changes that were to be made, and give suggestions.

 By not hiding the rainwater in the drainpipes, but moving and storing it in a visible way we created an attractive, dynamic, environment.
 Rainwater is led to a lowered playground, a central point in the street.
-The specially designed Rain(a)Way ‘Ebb’ tiles. form small urban rivers.
+The specially designed Rain(a)Way ‘Ebb’ tiles form small urban rivers.
 Rainwater from residents can thus be connected to the public space via the drain.
-There is a visually attractive area with a pleasant living environment, while potential flooding can also be eliminated.
+There is a visually attractive area with a pleasant living environment, while potential flooding is also eliminated.

 To reach our goals we developed four tiles.
 The Flood tile has three varieties: open, closed and permeable.
 This tile’s main purpose is to store rainwater in a visible and original manner.
 The Ebb tile is a supportive tile.
 It leads rainwater in a visible and visually appealing way to a desired infiltration or storage location.
 The Ebb tile is an especially great addition to an urban space when rainwater is collected at considerable distances.

 Are you interested in one or more tiles?
 Request a non-committal quotation by e-mailing to email@example.com